A woman sits in a sunroom writing in a notebook with a laptop on her lap.

 When do credit card charge-offs occur?

-That last point is important: a charge-off doesn't mean the delinquent cardholder doesn’t have to pay their debt.
+That last point is important: a charge-off doesn't mean the delinquent cardmember doesn’t have to pay their debt.

-After a charge-off, who's trying to collect payment can change though.
+After a charge-off, the entity trying to collect payment can change.
 A credit card issuer may first attempt to collect the debt itself, but after a period of unsuccessful attempts, may hire a debt collection agency or attorney to collect on its behalf.
 In some cases, card issuers may sell the debt.
 When debt is sold, its new owner may appear on your credit report along with the original creditor.

 How does a credit card charge-off affect your credit?

-A charge-off will appear on your credit report for up to seven years after the date the charge-off account first went delinquent.
-Because payment history is such an important factor of your credit score, even one missed or late payment can negatively affect your score.
+A charge-off will appear on your credit report for up to seven years after the first missed payment on the charged off account.
+Because payment history is such an important factor of your credit score, even one missed payment or late payment can negatively affect your score.
 After several late payments and the account has been charged off, you’re likely to see a significant negative impact to your score.

 Also, don’t apply for too many new lines of credit.
-Applying for many lines of credit in a short time results in hard credit inquiries, which may reduce your credit score.
+Applying for many lines of credit results in hard credit inquiries, which may reduce your credit score and set your credit repair process back.

 Did you know

-If you’re looking to get your credit back on track, the Discover it® Secured Credit Card can help you build/rebuild credit with responsible use.1
+If you’re looking to get your credit back on track, the Discover it® Secured Credit Card can help you rebuild your credit with responsible use.1

 Next steps